Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: Optimal RIS Architectures under the General Physics-Consistent Model

 where $\mathcal{N}$ is a low-dimensional subspace of $\mathcal{H}_{\text{fully}}$ defined in \eqref{NU}. \end{proposition} \begin{proof} The proof is similar to that of \cite[Theorem 2]{graph}.
 See Appendix \ref{app:proarch} for details. \end{proof}

-Proposition \ref{pro:arch} indicates that band-connected RIS achieves the same channel shaping capability as fully-connected RIS in MIMO systems (with difference being a measure-zero set).
-Notably, the circuit complexity, measured by the number of required admittances, in the optimal band-connected RIS is $\mathcal{O}(N_ID)$, which is significantly lower than the $\mathcal{O}(N_I^2)$ complexity of fully-connected RIS (given that $N_I\gg D$) \cite{graph}.
+Proposition \ref{pro:arch} shows that the difference between $\mathcal{H}_{\text{fully}}$ and $\mathcal{H}_{\text{band},q}$, i.e., the achievable channel sets of fully-connected and band-connected RIS, lies only in a low-dimensional subspace of $\mathcal{H}_{\text{fully}}$, which is negligible.
+Intuitively, this indicates that band-connected RIS achieves the same channel shaping capability as fully-connected RIS in MIMO systems, except for a very limited number of channel realizations, which will practically never occur.
+The circuit complexity, measured by the number of required admittances, in the optimal band-connected RIS is $\mathcal{O}(N_ID)$, which is significantly lower than the $\mathcal{O}(N_I^2)$ complexity of fully-connected RIS (given that $N_I\gg D$) \cite{graph}.
 As a special case of Proposition \ref{pro:arch} with $N_R=1$, tree-connected RIS is optimal for MISO systems.

 A similar result to Proposition \ref{pro:arch} has been established in \cite{graph} under the approximate channel model $\bH_{\text{app,3}}$.
 In addition, tree-connected RIS has been proved optimal for MISO systems while accounting for mutual coupling among RIS elements, i.e., under $\bH_{\text{app,2}}$, in \cite{mutualcoupling2}.
 Our result in Proposition \ref{pro:arch} unifies and generalizes these results by establishing the optimality of band-connected RIS for MIMO systems under the general physics-consistent channel model, which accounts for imperfect matching, mutual coupling, and does not rely on the unilateral approximation.